nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

 - Setup your `Time zone` and eventually all other fields.
-Do not leave empty fields.
+Do not leave fields empty.
 If you don't know which value you should use, just leave default.
 You can change them later.

 <img src="..\img\NewNS44.png" style="zoom:80%;" />